-Planning of a Europewide pipeline network.
 In order to achieve the European targets and to considerably increase the production of green hydrogen, the Commission announced the creation of appropriate political framework conditions, such as the setting of new thresholds for CO2 emissions to promote hydrogen production plants.
-In order to promote a European hydrogen market, Europewide criteria for the certification of renewable and low CO2 hydrogen are to be introduced.
-Competitive disadvantages which exist in the production of areen hydrogen are to be compensated for by so-called carbon contracts for difference.
+In order to promote a European hydrogen market, Europe-wide criteria for the certifica-tion of renewable and low CO, hydrogen are to be introduced.
+Competitive disadvantages which exist in the production of green hydrogen are to be compensated for by so-called carbon contracts for difference.
 Central to the successful realisation of a European hydrogen market is above all the implementation of a comprehensive hydrogen infrastructure (cf. section 3).

 The European Union is also addressing the European expansion of the hydrogen industry within the framework of a so-called Important Project of Common European Interest (IPCEI).
 IPCEIs are instruments under state aid law that enable the promotion of transnational cooperations and the mapping of the value chain from applied research to industrial implementation and corresponding infrastructure projects.
 Selected companies from participating member states are allowed to participate after notification by the European Commission and are supported with state aid approved by the Commission.
 The IPCEI Hydrogen is the largest European project of its kind to date.
-In Germany, 62 major projects have been selected for the IPCEI Hydrogen until the end of May 2021, which will be funded with a total of more than eight billion euros in federal and state funds.
+In Germany, 62 major projects have been selected for the IPCEI Hydrogen, which will be funded with a total of more than eight billion euros in federal and state funds.